Reviews of Tokyo Tempos

 What truly brings the novel to life, though, are the characters; each vividly portrayed as their lives unfold between the lines.
 Michael Pronko’s characters simply exist, without ever needing to persuade.”
 BestsellersWorld Read Full Review

-"Pronko’s thrilling plot is accompanied by keen social analysis, and Tokyo’s shadowy corners and diverse denizens are vividly brought to life by the careful prose, which is both viscerally compelling and informative, creating an immersive experience that characterizes this series.
-Tokyo Juku is a captivating and accessible whodunit fueled by an inventive cast of sleuths and Pronko’s infectious passion for Japan."
+"Pronko’s thrilling plot is accompanied by keen social analysis, and Tokyo’s shadowy corners and diverse denizens are vividly brought to life by the careful prose, which is both viscerally compelling and informative."
 Self-Publishing Review Read Full Review

-“Tokyo Juku stands as a sophisticated, gripping, and culturally rich mystery, and provides readers with an intellectually stimulating, emotionally resonant, and profoundly satisfying experience—an indispensable installment in the Detective Hiroshi series.”
+“Tokyo Juku stands as a sophisticated, gripping, and culturally rich mystery, and provides readers with an intellectually stimulating, emotionally resonant, and profoundly satisfying experience.”
 The Book Revue ★★★★★ Read Full Review

 “Five stars Tokyo Juku exposes the devastating cost of academic success in an exquisitely crafted murder mystery.
 While Hiroshi has always been capable of affection, the new book finds his emotional intelligence at an all-time high.”
 BestThrillers.com Read Full Review

 “Tokyo Juku succeeds as both an intricately plotted mystery and an expansive cultural novel.
-The story is about education, but it’s also about human worth—how people measure themselves and how society measures them.
 Pronko captures the beauty and brittleness of modern life in Japan with a teacher’s insight and a detective’s precision.”
 Read Full Review Independent Book Review

 “If you love Elmore Leonard-style prose and enjoy learning about the fascinating and fast-paced metropolis of Tokyo, I am sure you’ll love this engaging and exciting tale.
-You won’t see the ending coming, which is just what you want from a great detective novel.”
+You won’t see the ending coming.”
 Reader Views ★★★★★ Read Full Review

 Reviews of A Guide to Jazz in Japan